ARMmbed/mbed-os-5-docs/docs/tools/offline/toolchain_profiles.md

 ### API perspective

 The toolchains take in an optional argument, ``build_profile``, that maps from flag types to lists of flags.
 When provided, this argument must contain a dict mapping from flag types to a list of flags to provide to the compiler.
-If this argument is not provided, a build profile is used that contains no flags in each required flag type.
+Without this argument, the toolchain uses a build profile that contains no flags in each required flag type.
 The required flag types are:

 | Key      | Description                           |
 |:---------|:--------------------------------------|